ttab/elephant-chrome/README.md

       handlLogin.ts
       handleLogout.ts
   views/
+    index.tsx
     Editor/
-      index.tsx
-      metadata.tsx
-      editable.tsx
+      Editor.tsx
+      Metadata.tsx
+      Editable.tsx
     Planning
-      index.tsx
-      add-item
-        index.tsx
+      Planning.tsx
+      lib/
+        sortPlanning.ts
+        filterPlanning.ts
+      hooks/
+        usePlanningFilter.tsx
+        usePlanningSort.tsx
   components
     ItemCard
-      index.tsx
+      ItemCard.tsx
       ItemCardHeader.tsx
       ItemCardFooter.tsx
     ItemList
-      index.tsx
+      ItemList.tsx
     Usermenu
-      index.tsx
+      Usermenu.tsx
 ```

 ### Component naming and structure
-Component and view filenames should be use _PascalCase_.
-All directories should have a default `index.tsx` with the main component implementation.
-Sub components should be in files using _PascalCase naming_.
-All exported react components should be named according to _PascalCase_ and use named exports.
+Component and view filenames should use _PascalCase_, both for folder and main file.
+Exported name from a file should be same as filename.
+Parent directories should have an `index.tsx` with all views, components, lib files, etc.

 Support functions in component files should use _camelCase_ (i.e `myFunction()` and never be exported.